willow-carroll-polzin/EDUSAT/README.md

 ### Closing the System
 Once done with the system, it can be closed by pressing ```CTRL+C``` in each command prompt browser, followed by: ```y```  then ```ENTER``` when the command prompt asks if you wish to terminate the program.

-If issues arise during the setup, installation, or use of this code, feel free to contact: keyanna.coghlan@carleton.ca
+If issues arise during the setup, installation, or use of this code, feel free to contact: keyanna.coghlan@carleton.ca or max.polzin@carleton.ca.